mongodb/docs-cluster-to-cluster-sync/source/includes/opts/loadLevel.rst

 *Default*: ``3``

-Sets the cluster workload level for synchronizing data between the source and destination clusters:
+Sets the cluster workload level for syncing data between the source and destination clusters:

-- ``4``, the highest setting, maximizes cluster workload and synchronizes data the fastest.
+- ``4``, the highest setting, maximizes cluster workload and syncs data the fastest.
-- ``1``, the lowest setting, minimizes cluster workload and synchronizes data the slowest.
+- ``1``, the lowest setting, minimizes cluster workload and syncs data the slowest.